joao-d-oliveira/anova/README.md

 - Docker (for containerized deployment)
 - Terraform (for AWS deployment)

+## Database Configuration

+The application is configured to use an AWS RDS PostgreSQL database.
+The database connection details are stored in the `docker-compose.yml` file for local development and in the Terraform configuration for AWS deployment.

+### AWS RDS Database

+The application uses an AWS RDS PostgreSQL database with the following configuration:
+- Instance: db.t3.small
+- Engine: PostgreSQL 14
+- Storage: 20GB gp2
+- Multi-AZ: Disabled
+- Publicly accessible: No

 ## Quick Start with Docker

 The easiest way to run the application is using Docker: